Research Advances in Fisheries, Wildlife, and Ecology Symposium (RAFWE)

 Panel participants include:

-Dr. Ben Clemens (OR AFS President): Dr. Benjamin Clemens is the current President of the Oregon Chapter of the American Fisheries Society.
+Dr. Ben Clemens (OR AFS Past President): Dr. Benjamin Clemens is the Past President of the Oregon Chapter of the American Fisheries Society.
 His self-described interests include “animal migration, life history diversity, and the mechanisms involved in the creation and maintenance of diversity”.
 After completing his Ph.D. at Oregon State University in 2011, Dr. Clemens began his career with the Oregon Department of Fish and Wildlife (ODFW).
 He currently serves as a Fish Biologist and Statewide Lamprey Coordinator in addition to serving as OSU Affiliate Faculty (2013-2015).
 Before earning his doctorate at OSU, he completed his masters in Zoology at the University of Guelph in 2002.

 Jeff Barna, MS, PWS (Society for Ecological Restoration): Jeff Barna will represent the Northwest Chapter of the Society for Ecological Restoration.
 After completing his MS at University of California, Santa Cruz in 2004, Jeff held a number of ecologist positions with Alaska Biological Research Inc. in Forest Grove, Oregon and Fairbanks, Alaska and Tetra Inc. in Portland, Oregon.
 He is currently a research ecologist and senior biologist for Environmental Science Associates in Portland, Oregon.
 Jeff has coordinated projects and research “focusing on plant and vertebrate taxa, as well as wetland and riparian ecology, with a concentration on protected resources.”